Some Thoughts on “Gang Leader for a Day”

 Nice Try, Though

-Sometimes a building’s architectural style is so identified with its original business that it’s hard to shake the association, even when the business is long gone.
+Sometimes a building’s architectural style and retail design are so identified with its original business that it’s hard to shake the association, even when the business is long gone.
 Here’s a photo gallery of bad building conversions around Indianapolis.
 Let me know about the ones you’ve spotted around town…

 This Indian Restaurant on east 38th Street doesn’t disguise its former existence as a Pizza Hut very well.